neurodata-arxiv/mission-website/design.md

 each "tool project" could have any of the following functionalities/links:

+(starred ones are there for *every* data project)

 ### ways to interact with tools
 - read
-	- documentation
+	- *documentation
 	- API
 	- tutorials
 	- manuscript
 	- benchmarks
 	- installation/setup guide
-- generate issues
+- *generate issues
 - run (Web-apps available for some)

 ### other info for each tool project
 - webpage for tool
-- source code
+- *source code
-- several "highlights" bullets
+- *several "highlights" bullets
 - an illustrative image
-- coauthors/contributors
+- *coauthors/contributors
-- tags (eg, which modality, data type, etc.)
+- *tags (eg, which modality, data type, etc.)

 tool projects could be organized much like the data projects, a bunch of boxes, filterable by clicking various tags.